steipete/steipete.com/_posts/2020-09-22-forbidden-controls-in-catalyst-mac-idiom.md

 ---
 layout: post
-title: "The Undocumented Disallowed Controls in the Mac Catalyst Optimized for Mac Idiom"
+title: "Forbidden Controls in Mac Catalyst Optimized for Mac"
 date: 2020-09-21 22:00:00 +0200
 tags: iOS development
-image: /assets/img/2020/uihostingcontroller-keyboard/header.png
+image: /assets/img/2020/mac-idiom-forbidden-controls/mac-idiom-selector.png
 description: "The new Optimized for Mac idiom in Catalyst uses various AppKit controls under-the-hood to make apps look more at home on macOS.
 It also disallows various controls, resulting in exceptions at runtime."
 ---